 CHANCEL: This is the most holy place and holds the high altar, which is always at the east end of a church.
 It is an original, medieval part of the church which may be as early as the 11th century.
 Like the Lady Chapel, it was moved stone by stone eastward in order to make room for the transepts in 1887/8.
 Its walls are covered in memorials to the Byron family including the poet himself and his daughter Ada Lovelace, the mathematician.
 The Byron vault lies beneath the chancel.
+17. The Sanctuary it Mary Magdaler The area behind the altar rail contains the altar table.

-17 The area behind the altar rail contains the altar table.
-The cloth which is draped over it changes colour depending on the Christian calendar.
-Purple: Advent and Lent White: Christmas and Easter Holy Week Red: Green: The rest of the year The decoration of this area, including the early 20th century floor tiles, the altar rail and marble steps were given in memory of Emmeline Ball, whose memorial plaque is fixed on the wall, nearby.
+The cloth which is draped over it changes colour 17 depending on the Christian calendar.
+Purple: Advent and Lent White: Christmas and Easter Red: Holy Week Green: The rest of the year The decoration of this area, including the early 20th century floor tiles, the altar rail and marble steps were given in memory of Emmeline Ball, whose memorial plaque is fixed on the wall, nearby.